zjr999/SVPullToRefresh/README.md

+# comment

+This is forked form https://github.com/samvermette/SVPullToRefresh. it modify the SVInfiniteScrolling,change it's state to SVInfiniteScrollingStateTriggered when drig to show all SVInfiniteScrolling.

+### From CocoaPods

+the new cocoapods address is 'pod 'SVPullToRefresh_Bell'.

 # SVPullToRefresh + SVInfiniteScrolling

 These UIScrollView categories makes it super easy to add pull-to-refresh and infinite scrolling fonctionalities to any UIScrollView (or any of its subclass).
 Instead of relying on delegates and/or subclassing `UIViewController`, SVPullToRefresh uses the Objective-C runtime to add the following 3 methods to `UIScrollView`: